 And if you’re feeling a little cheeky, you can use the dough to make some larger cookies as well!

 - Pre-heat oven to 350°F (177°C).

-- Combine melted butter, sugar, egg, and vanilla in a bowl until it has a thick almost caramel-like consistency.
+- In a large bowl, combine melted butter and coconut sugar.
+Then, add in the egg and vanilla and mix until it has a thick almost caramel-like consistency.

-- Stir in chocolate chips and combine so that they are evenly dispersed throughout the dough.
+- Stir in your chocolate chips and combine so that they are evenly dispersed throughout the dough.

 - Bake at 350°F for 10-12 minutes until the bottom edge starts to turn brown.

 - Allow to cool completely and store leftovers in an airtight container for up to four days or up to one month in the freezer.

 - Unblanched almond flour is also known as almond meal.
 Whether you use blanched or unblanched, be sure to use a super-fine grind.

 - If you're experiencing a humid day it's best to partially melt the butter.
 This keeps the dough from being too wet which can make it difficult to work with.

 - If the dough is too sticky, place the bowl with the dough into the fridge and chill for about 20 minutes to an hour or until firm.